zmoazeni/zmoazeni.github.io/_posts/2014-12-12-a-hypothesis-about-the-number-of-assertions-per-test.md

 ---
-title: A theory about the number of assertions in a test
+title: A hypothesis about the number of assertions in a test
 layout: post
 excerpt: We have been discussing testing styles at work.
 My team's preference is split on one-assertion-per-test.
-This describes a theory I have about developers in both camps.
+This describes a hypothesis I have about developers in both camps.
 ---

 Lately at work we have been discussing a testing style that has been named [one assertion per test](http://blog.jayfields.com/2007/06/testing-one-assertion-per-test.html).
 Here is [another blog post](http://maxheapsize.com/2011/06/14/one-assert-per-test-really/) describing this style.